 Employee Benefits.
-Workers Comp.
-PTO.
+Retirement Plans.
+Paid Time Off.
 We have heard it all.
 But have you offered your employees the latest incentive sweeping the workforce?
-The latest trend, offering an option for Flexible Schedules, has become almost more important than offering tons of PTO.
+Offering an option for Flexible Schedules has become almost more important than offering tons of PTO.

 In 2016, Phyllis Moen and Eri L. Kelly conducted a study involving 700 workers in the IT division of a Fortune 500 company.
 They split the group into two: One group was to remain using the 9-5, M-F schedule, and the other was introduced to STAR: Office.
 STAR was a program designed to teach the employees to focus on work productivity and work-life balance rather than focusing on how much time they spent in the office.
 They also learned how to shift their schedule to work from home more and how to communicate effectively from home with other employees.